The nomination period for the 2020 awards is now closed.

 - Writers must be members of NSWA at the time of submission, during judging and when the award is announced to be eligible.
 Current board members and their families are not eligible.

-- A limit of 1 article per writer may be submitted.
+- A limit of one article per writer may be submitted.

 - Articles bylined by more than one writer may be submitted as long as all coauthors meet the eligibility criteria.
 Any award in such cases will be shared among all coauthors equally.